Lyanyv/dotfiles/mds/coc-lists-ripgrep.md

 +SIMD +AVX (runtime)
 ```

-Finally, add `*\target\release\rg` to the PATH Environment Variable.
+Finally, add `*\target\release` to the PATH Environment Variable

 ## `coc-lists`

 - `files`: search files by `rg`
 - `grep`: grep text by `rg`
 - `lines`: match lines of current buffer by regexp
-    - Patterns are separated by space, pattern starts with '!' means nagitive
+    - Patterns are separated by space, pattern starts with '!' means negative
 - `mru`: most recent used files
     - Use command `mru.validate` to remove files that not exists any more